<em>Asclepias</em>: sow, plant and care for

 - Water thoroughly.

-Continue to water regularly until plant establishes and resumes growth.
+Continue watering regularly until the plant establishes and resumes growth.

-It is also possible to plant milkweeds in a pot or container.
-For this, choose a large, deep container (milkweeds have a well-developed root system).
-Add a drainage layer, then a light potting compost, and plant.
-Backfill around and water.
+It is also possible to plant milkweeds in a pot or trough.
+For this, choose a large, deep container (milkweeds’ root system is well developed).
+Place a drainage layer, then a light potting compost, and plant.
+Backfill around it and water.

 Asclepias tuberosa